Help, My Teen is Driving (Me Insane)!

 Teach your teen proper car maintenance.
 It is important for your teen to know basic vehicle maintenance such as: changing a flat, keeping up with oil changes, checking for leaks under the car, jump starting a car, changing wiper blades, replacing fuses, checking fluid levels, and so on.
 Not only can this potentially help your child in the event of an emergency, but it will also help to increase the cars life span.
-It is also important to have great coverage and Third Party Car Insurance in case of any accidents or damages.
+It is also important to have great coverage in case of any accidents or damages.

 Make sure the car is equipped with necessary emergency supplies.
 Stock your teens car with an emergency kit or set of supplies.
 Be sure to include the following: a flashlight, jumper cables, basic tools, water, blanket, car jack, functioning spare tire, reflective triangle, and so on.
 You should be able to find a more thorough list of emergency supplies online.

 Utilize and enforce a driving contract with your teen (available on this site).
 Visit our home page and check out the unique set of teen behavior contracts we have available there (including a teen driving contract).
 These wonderful contracts will help you to set firm limits and clear expectations with regards to driving.
 There is also a monthly driving/maintenance log that can be downloaded along with your purchase of the teen behavior contracts package.